KokonautInc/GardenLite/README.md

 # Kokonaut Garden Lite

-Kokonaut Garden Lite is our first Product and uses Open Source Technologies.
+Kokonaut Garden Lite is a WiFi Environmental Sensor for Indoor Gardens.
+It uses readily available components and Open Source Software.

+The Garden Lite was our first Sensor and was released from 2017-2019.
+It is now Open Sourced for DIY Makers and for Students looking to build their own IoT Device.

-We are currently on the Second Generation Sensor, Kokonaut Mizu, so now the Garden Lite has been Open Sourced.
+Our Second Generation Sensor, Kokonaut Mizu, is also available at www.kokonaut.com

 # Included are